 Instructor: Dr. Pat Kambesis

-Dr. Pat Kambesis received her Master's degree from Western Kentucky University (WKU).
-Her thesis focused on the karst hydrogeology of caves and karst in the upper Midwest of the USA.
+Dr. Pat Kambesis received her Master's degree from Western Kentucky University.
+Her thesis focused on the agricultural contaminant source and transport in caves and karst in the upper Midwest of the USA.
 She received her Ph.D. from Mississippi State University Department of Geoscience through research that focused on the study of coastal karst and caves in the Caribbean and northeastern Yucatan Peninsula and on developing methods for morphometric analysis of caves and karst features.
 She has extensive national and international experience at documenting cave and karst and producing maps and other visualizations of that data.
-Her current research includes characterization of hypogene caves and karst in the Western US, the role of condensation corrosion in cave development, and in developing methods to better quantify and visualize cave and karst environments.
+Her current research includes developing methods to better quantify and visualize cave and karst environments, morphometric characterization of hypogene caves and karst in the Western US, and the role and modelling of condensation corrosion in cave development .
 She currently teaches at Western Kentucky University in the Department of Earth, Environmental and Atmospheric Sciences.